JSGette/agent_summit_bazel_workshop/README.md

 # https://github.com/bazel-contrib/rules_go/blob/master/docs/go/core/bzlmod.md#go-sdks
 go_sdk.download(version = "1.24.4")
 ```

-4. Create `BUILD.bazel` file in the root of the project.
-BUILD files are
+4. Create a `BUILD.bazel` file in the root of the project.
+BUILD files let
-letting `bazel` know what is considered a package.
+`bazel` know what is considered a [package](https://bazel.build/concepts/build-ref#packages).
 The presence of the BUILD file
 in a directory makes the content of that directory visible to `bazel`.
-The content of
+Add the following to
 the `./BUILD.bazel` file:
 ```python
 load("@gazelle//:def.bzl", "gazelle")